Free 7-Day Digital Detox

 How much of our privacy, attention, and control are we willing to give up in exchange for convenience?

-I’m certainly not saying that all technology is bad and should be banished from our lives—but it sure is hard to look at the above statistics and honestly say we don’t need to ask ourselves some of these questions to establish where we stand.
+I’m certainly not saying that all technology is bad and should be banished from our lives.
+But it sure is hard to look at the above statistics and say we don’t need to ask ourselves some of these questions.

 While it’s easy to feel like so much of this is out of our control, that if we want to “keep up” with modern life we need to accept every new technology as it comes, we can make a conscious choice—and that’s what I want to help you with.

-You have to step out of the digital noise and assess what role each of these devices should be playing in your life.
+You have to step out of the digital noise.
+Pause and assess what role your mobile devices should be playing in your life.

 You need a digital detox.